gscaramuzzino/quarkus-yaml/README.md

-# Movie PanacheRepository - Quarkus Hibernate ORM
+# Quarkus YAML extension

-A simple project to show how to use PanacheRepository in Quarkus using PostgreSQL.
+A simple project to show how to use the YAML extension in Quarkus.
-In the project you will see how to create a Movie Entity, a CRUD REST Endpoint to get, create and delete a Movie using the Hibernate-ORM PanacheRepository.

-Quarkus Hibernate ORM PanacheRepository with PostgreSQL

-"Hibernate ORM is the de facto JPA implementation and offers you the full breadth of an Object Relational Mapper.
-It makes complex mappings possible, but it does not make simple and common mappings trivial.
-Hibernate ORM with Panache focuses on making your entities trivial and fun to write in Quarkus.
-"
+"YAML is a human-readable data-serialization language.
+It is commonly used for configuration files and in applications where data is being stored or transmitted"

 Follow the video tutorial: